Tyler O'Neill Preview, Player Props: Cardinals vs. Pirates

 Tyler O'Neill At The Plate

-- In 11.9% of his games this year, he has gone deep, and 3.1% of his trips to the plate.
+- In 11.7% of his games this season, he has gone deep, and 3.1% of his trips to the dish.

-- He has scored in 19 games this season (32.2%), including multiple runs in three games.
+- He has scored in 19 of 60 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.